 Features of the Google App Engine integration

-You can use the Google App Engine integration to view charts and set alerts for your Google App Engine services in New Relic Infrastructure and to create custom queries and charts in New Relic Insights.
+You can use the Google App Engine integration to view charts and set alerts for your Google App Engine services in New Relic and to create custom queries and charts.
 Google App Engine is a Google Cloud Platform service that abstracts away the underlying infrastructure for your mobile and web applications, allowing you to focus on their development.

 - The Google App Engine Standard environment provides a set of preconfigured runtimes and is suitable for applications that require fully-managed, fast scaling.